ttalexander2/pocket-pantry/README.md

 # Pocket Pantry
+So I have the Client all set up.
+I have an example server in Node.js just for testing, but for the backend we can do whatever.

+The client is setup to run on web, android, ios, windows, osx, and linux.

+The client is built with [expo](docs.expo.io) and will be written in react native.
+Desktop versions of the application will be built with electron.

+## Client
-Okay, here's some quick notes on how to get all this shit up and running.
+Here's some quick notes on how to get all this shit up and running.

-## Prerequisites
+## Client Prerequisites
 1. Install Node.js.
 See [nodejs.org](https://nodejs.org/en/download/)
 3. Install yarn.
 See [yarn](https://classic.yarnpkg.com/en/docs/install/#windows-stable)
 2. Install expo-cli: